BACK TO DIRECTIVES

 Precommit to Defaults

-When decisions are deferred to moments of fatigue, distraction, or stress, execution degrades.
+When decisions are deferred to moments of fatigue, execution degrades.
 Discipline improves when decisions are made once, in advance, and reused automatically.

 This directive enforces precommitment to defaults so execution does not depend on real-time judgment.